 We challenged Thrive staffers to test a Microstep for 32 days and write about their progress.
 The result?
 Some very honest and encouraging Microstep Diaries, like this one.

-Thrive staffer: Mallory Stratton, Associate Editor
+Thrive staffer: Mallory Stratton, Senior Product Content Editor

 Microstep: Declare an end to the day, even if you haven’t completed everything.